dmachard/DNS-tester/README.md

 - 🌐 REST API built with FastAPI
 - 📦 Asynchronous processing using Redis and Celery
 - 🧪 CLI to test DNS resolution with detailed output (IP, TTL, response time, etc.)
-- 🧾 Integration with static Ansible inventory for DNS server config
 - 📊 Built-in Prometheus metrics for performance and health monitoring
 - 🛡️ Supports multiple DNS protocols: Do53 (UDP/TCP), DoT (TLS), DoH (HTTPS), and DoQ (QUIC)